Ikami-Mercy/SampleLoanApp/README.md

 ### TASK

-SampleLoanApp is an app that displays a UserLoanProfile
+SampleLoanApp is an app that displays a UserLoanProfile.

+### Implementation

+The app loads sample loans json data *testData.json*, stored locally in the assets folder.
+It randomly picks a loan everytime a user launches the application, then loads the loan locale information from a *locales.json* in the assets folder to display the user loan profile screen.

 ## Architecture